0xProject/0x-monorepo/packages/sol-meta/README.md

 Sol-meta is a Solidity to Solidity compiler to automatically generate testing contracts.
 It has two modes:

-**Mock generation.** Given an interface contract (either a public interface or a mixin), it can generate a mock implementation.
+**Mocking.** Given an interface contract (either a public interface or a mixin), it can generate a mock implementation.

 **Exposing.** Given an implemented contract it generates a contract that exposes all internal functions with public wrappers.

+**Flattening.** Given a contract it will pull in all inherited contracts and flatten them into a single contract without inheritance.

+**Combined.** Flatten a contract and then generate a wrapper that adds mocks for all unimplemented functions and exposes all internal members.

 ## Architecture